mcode/rems-setup/TestEnvironmentSetup.md

     ![](./test-environment-images/request_generator.png)
     - The register page will load asking for the Client ID.
 This is the Client ID that was generated when registering the REMS SMART on FHIR application with the MELD Sandbox.
     ![](./test-environment-images/smart_on_fhir_register.png)
-    - Enter the Client ID and select 'SUBMIT AN RETRY'
+    - Enter the Client ID and select 'SUBMIT AND RETRY'
     - The REMS SMART on FHIR app will now load